-Full House.
+- Full House (and its Sequel Series, Fuller House).
 It's right there in the opening paragraph of its page.

-Mohinder and Matt raising Molly in Heroes.
-It was... weird, and the shippersloved it.
+- Mohinder and Matt raising Molly.
+It was... weird, and the shippers loved it.

-Only temporary, but how about Hiro and Ando looking after Baby Matt Parkman?
+- Only temporary, but Hiro and Ando looked after Baby Matt Parkman.

 "So no, that girl wasn't your mother.
 She ended up being someone else's mother.
 They both did."